-Discard data collected through the form 1DI
+Discard data collected through form 1DI

-Estimates of discards reported to the Secretariat are derived from logbooks or observers although data on discards reported in the logbook may be collated from the latter in some cases.
-In 2021, a total of 14 fleets provided positive reports of discards for the reference year 2020 (Table 6).
-The comparison of discard levels between fleets and fisheries is hampered by the general lack of information provided by the CPCs on sampling coverage and absence of raising for most fisheries although IOTC Resolution 15/02 states that discards should be extrapolated to the fishery.
-For instance, only two leatherback turtles and one albatross have been reported caught and released alive by the longline fishery of EU,Portugal in 2020, for a fleet composed of three active longliners that caught about 500 t of fish in that year.
+Estimates of discards reported to the Secretariat are derived from logbooks or observers although data on discards reported in the logbook may also be collated from the latter in some cases.
+In 2022, a total of 11 fleets provided positive reports of discards for the reference year 2021 (Table 6).
+The comparison of discards levels between fleets and fisheries is hampered by the great heterogeneity of the information provided by CPCs, particularly in the levels of sampling coverage and absence of raising for most of the fisheries.
+Although IOTC Resolution 15/02 states that discards should be extrapolated to the fishery, the level of discarded catch reported by CPCs are low and in number based mostly on observation, which do not give any indication of extrapolation.

-In addition, eight fleets submitted nil reports of discards for 2020: UK Overseas Territories, EU, Italy, India, I. R. Iran, Kenya, Madagascar, Mozambique, and Thailand.
-Although most of the fisheries of these CPCs are coastal and the very large majority of the bycatch (e.g., sharks) may be retained for local markets, some discarding would still be expected to take place in some of these fisheries, as it has been shown to occur in the gillnet fishery of I. R. Iran (Shahifar et al. 2013) and observed in some swordfish-targeted longline fisheries operating in the region and similar to the semi-industrial longline fisheries of Madagascar and Kenya (Sabarros et al. 2013).
+Other issues regarding the nature of discards data reporting includes email notifications which are focused on specific resolutions requirements (Res.
+13/05, Res.12/06, Res.13/04, Res 12/04, Res.
+17/05 and Res.19/03).
+Therefore, the information received is fragmented, and does not comply with the IOTC standards included in form 1 DI in accordance to Res 15/02.
+In 2022 five fleets submitted nil reports of discards, compareD to eight fleets 2021: UK, India, I. R. Iran, Madagascar, and Thailand.
+Although most of the fisheries of these CPCs are coastal and the very large majority of the bycatch (e.g., sharks) may be retained for local markets, some discarding would still be expected to take place, as it has been shown to occur in the gillnet fishery of I. R. Iran (Shahifar et al. 2013) and observed in some swordfishtargeted longline fisheries operating in the region and similar to the semi-industrial longline fisheries of Madagascar and Kenya (Sabarros et al. 2013).